 Master copywriter Eugene Schwartz often spent an entire week on the first 50 words of a sales piece — the headline and the opening paragraph.

-1. Ask a Question
+1. Ask a question

 Opening your post with a question is a rhetorical device (hence, the “rhetorical question”) that creates curiosity and gets the reader thinking.

-2. Share an Anecdote or Quote
+2. Share an anecdote or a quote

-3. Invoke the Mind’s Eye
+3. Invoke the mind’s eye

 Producing a mental image in a reader’s mind is one of the most powerful things you can ever do as a writer, so expressly engaging the imagination is a powerful opening technique.

-4. Use an Analogy, Metaphor or Simile
+4. Use an analogy, a metaphor, or a simile

 This is a great way to capture a reader’s attention and also acts to provoke mental imagery that allows readers to tell a story to themselves.

-5. Cite a Shocking Statistic
+5. Cite a persuasive statistic

 People love discovering new data, but only if it is unique, startling, or even shocking.
 The statistic should also be directly relevant to the point of your post as well.